 Totally!
 If you have run out of all the other alternatives of killing weeds, then bleach can really help you destroy any piece of vegetation it reaches.

 This DIY grass killer recipe can also kill any plants you do not desire to part with, so just utilize it in places where there’re no other plants.
-Wear protective gloves and clothing when work gin with bleach.
+Wear protective gloves and clothing when working in with bleach.

 Homemade Weed Control With Bleach: